 As for the ethanolic extract, the sequence was S. aureus, M. luteus, E. coli, S. epidermidis, and L. bulgaricus, while n-hexane and petroleum ether extracts were effective against S. aureus.5

 Some studies also suggest that it possesses anti-inflammatory properties.
+It’s one of the many benefits of Karela.

-Bitter melon also has anti-tumor activity.
+Karela also has anti-tumor activity.

 Bitter melon extracts and its monomer components have shown strong anticancer activity against various tumors such as lymphoid leukemia, lymphoma, choriocarcinoma, melanoma, breast cancer, skin cancer, and prostate cancer.5